rafar55/prescriber-movies-api/Readme.md

 # User Stories

-- As a user, I want to be able to see a list of all the available movies.
+- As a user, I want to be able to see a list of all the available movies and filter by title, year of release or both.
 - As a user, I want to be able to see the details of a movie.
 - As a user, I want to be able to see the list of all the  movies and search for a movie by its name or director
 - As a admin user, I want to be able to add a new movie to the list of movies.